Skip to main content

 • “While this is billed as a point-and-click adventure (a genre I adore), it has many elements that are more at home in a hidden object game (a mechanic I detest).”

-• “Actually, it's worse than that: if you try to interact with or use an item on an object at a distance, instead of auto-walking over to it to perform the action (a classic point-and-click mechanic), you'll get one of the default 'nope, that won't work' dialogues, even if you attempted the correct action.”
+• “If you try to interact with or use an item on an object at a distance, instead of auto-walking over to it to perform the action (a classic point-and-click mechanic), you'll get one of the default 'nope, that won't work' dialogues, even if you attempted the correct action.”

 • graphics